 In the end, both of these services are roughly equal in this category.
 However, each has advantages in a specific section of the field.

 We are giving Dropbox the edge for individuals who require over one TB of cloud storage.
 OneDrive only offers one option for limitless storage.
-Yet, it takes a minimum of five subscribed members on a team, while OneDrive does not provide any additional storage alternatives larger than 1 TB.
+Yet, it takes a minimum of five subscribed members on a team, while there is a OneDrive issue that OneDrive does not provide any additional storage alternatives larger than 1 TB.
 Dropbox offers limitless storage with no prerequisite user requirements, as well as a few tiers ranging from 1 TB to 5 TB.

 However, if you require 1 TB or lower storage capacity, OneDrive for Business Plan 1 is our preferred solution.